ZeroMeOut/FoodAIStreamlit/README.md

 # FoodAI
  A gpt powered food assistant with streamlit :)
- Some day I would make it into a camera app lo
+ Some day I would make it into a camera app lol

  # Instructions
  Install the libraries with the requirement.txt